KSTE: History

-The station was sold to Fuller-Jeffrey Broadcasting in December 1992 for $1 million.
-The new owners changed the call sign to KSTE and the format switched to talk, carrying ABC News Radio for hourly newscasts.
+The station was sold to Fuller-Jeffrey Broadcasting in December 1992 for $1 million; the deal was originally reached in 1991.
+The acquisition required a waiver of Federal Communications Commission (FCC) ownership rules because of the overlap of the signals of KMCE, KRCX, and KSRO in Santa Rosa, as well as plans to sell KRCX.
+Ahead of the sale's completion, in November 1992, the call sign was changed to KSTE and the format switched to news/talk, carrying ABC News Radio for hourly newscasts.